cs3216/cs3216.github.io/coursework/mobile/index.md

 that utilizes the capabilities of a mobile device and is able to persist the users' data in the cloud.
 Your task is to demonstrate that you can design and implement RESTful APIs, as well as build a Progressive Web Application that consumes your API.
-You can use any backend language and/or framework you desire, but we will be providing examples in PHP.
+You can use any backend language and/or framework you desire.

 Remember, your goal is not to do a lot of work.
 Your goal is to use this opportunity to make a difference.
 If you can make a difference by just